solliancenet/MCW-Modernizing-data-analytics-with-SQL-Server-2019/Whiteboard design session/WDS trainer guide - Modernizing data analytics with SQL Server 2019.md

    ![SQL Server big data clusters architecture diagram](media/common-scenario-1.png)

-_Modern data warehouse_
+_Big data and insights_

-1. What services and technologies should be used for the big data warehouse?
+1. What services and technologies should be used for scale-out processing and analyzing big data?
+Can this be done while minimizing code changes?

    **SQL Server 2019 Big Data Clusters**